 How to Formulate a Research Topic - Topic Development Help

-- Identify your research area: The first step in formulating a research topic is to identify your research area.
+- Identify your research area: The first step in is to identify your research area.
 This involves identifying the general field of study in which you wish to conduct research.
 For instance, if you are interested in conducting research in the field of healthcare, you may narrow it down to a specific area such as mental health or the healthcare needs of a particular population.
 By identifying your research area, you can then focus on developing a research topic that aligns with your research interests and expertise.

 - Consider your research objectives: Once you have identified your research area, the next step is to consider your research objectives.
 This involves determining what you hope to achieve through your research.
 For example, you may want to explore a new phenomenon, develop a new theory, or provide a practical solution to a real-world problem.
 By identifying your research objectives, you can develop a research topic that aligns with your research goals.